Australian Migration Lawyers for Child Visa (Subclass 101 & 802)

 The Child Visa allows eligible children to live permanently in Australia with their Australian citizen, permanent resident, or eligible New Zealand citizen parent.
 Subclass 101 is for children applying from outside Australia, while Subclass 802 is for those already onshore.

 Both pathways require the child to be a dependent and meet age criteria, often under 18, or up to 25 if a full-time student and financially reliant.
-Navigating the correct subclass and detailed eligibility for your child’s specific situation is a crucial first step where expert guidance can prevent errors.
+Navigating the correct subclass and detailed eligibility for your child’s specific situation is a crucial first step where experienced guidance can prevent errors.

 Mother and daughter enjoying sunset, applying for family visas in Australia.